 The Bull Run Watershed Portland’s protected surface water supply, is located in the Mt.
 Hood National Forest, 26 miles from Portland.
 The watershed is carefully managed to sustain and supply clean drinking water to a quarter of Oregon’s population.
 In a typical year, the watershed receives an astounding 135 inches of precipitation (rain and snow), that flows into the Bull Run River and then into two reservoirs that store nearly 10 billion gallons of drinking water.
 A Source Water Assessment completed in 2003 (available at www.portlandoregon.gov/water/sourcewaterassessment or by calling 503-823-7525) identifies the only contaminants of concern as naturally occurring microbes such as Giardia, Cryptosporidium, fecal coliform bacteria, and total coliform bacteria.
-These organisms are found in virtually all freshwater ecosystems and may be present in the Bull Run at low levels.
-The Bull Run source is an unfiltered drinking water source and is currently not treated for Cryptosporidium.
-However, the Portland Water Bureau is currently working to construct a drinking water filtration plant by September 2027.
+These organisms are found in virtually all freshwater ecosystems and may be present in the Bull Run supply at low levels.
+The Bull Run Watershed is an unfiltered drinking water source that is currently not treated for Cryptosporidium.
+However, the Portland Water Bureau is working to install drinking water filtration by September 2027.

-The Columbia South Shore Well Field Portland’s protected groundwater supply, provides high-quality drinking water from 26 active wells located in three different aquifers.
-Located on the south shore of the Columbia River, the well field is the second largest water source in Oregon, and can produce up to 95 million gallons of water per day.
-The well field is used to supplement, or as an alternative to, the Bull Run supply during routine maintenance, turbidity events, emergencies, and when the bureau needs additional summer supply.
+The Columbia South Shore Well Field Portland’s protected groundwater supply, provides high-quality drinking water from 25 active wells located in three different aquifers.
+Located on the south shore of the Columbia River, the well field is the second largest water source in Oregon, and can produce up to 80 million gallons of water per day.
+The well field is used to supplement, or as an alternative to, the Bull Run supply during routine maintenance, turbidity events, emergencies, and when Portland needs additional summer supply.

 The Cascade Well Field is jointly developed by Rockwood Water People’s Utility District and the City of Gresham.
 The District began using water from the Cascade wells in 2004, primarily during the summer months as a supplement to Bull Run water.
 Groundwater from the Cascade wells is from the Sand and Gravel Aquifer.
 For information about water from the Cascade wells, please contact the District at 503-665-4179.

-What the EPA Says About Drinking Water Contaminants
+What the EPA Says Can Be Found In Drinking Water

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.